kat-vik/php-integration/README.md

 ### 5.8 WebPayItem::companyCustomer() <a name="i5-8"></a>
 Use WebPayItem::companyCustomer() to add individual customer information to an order.

-Note that "required" below as a requirement only when using the invoice or payment plan payment methods, and that the required attributes vary between countries.
+Note that "required" below is only a requirement when using the invoice or payment plan payment methods, and that the required attributes vary between countries.

 (For card and direct bank orders, adding customer information to the order is optional, unless you're using getPaymentUrl() to set up a prepared payment.)